-CommitTimeout can be overridden for a connection used by processing operations.
+CommitTimeout can be overridden for a connection.
 With ForceCommitTimeout set to the default of 30 seconds and CommitTimeout set to 20 seconds, processing operations will wait 20 seconds to acquire write locks.
-If still blocked by a long-running query, the processing operation will fail instead, allowing the query to run to completion.
+If still blocked by a long-running query, the processing operation will fail, allowing the query to run to completion.